+2.2 Tomita Grammars

-2.2 Tomita Grammars.
-We select a set of seven relatively simple grammars, which are originally suggested by Tomita (1982) and widely studied (Pollack, 1991; Omlin & Giles, 1996b; Watrous & Kuhn, 1992) and use them for an empirical study for extracting rules from RNN.
-We hypothesize (and note from the work of others) that these simple, regular grammars should be learnable.
-More specifically, the DFA associated with these grammars has between three and six states.
+We select a set of seven relatively simple grammars, which are originally suggested by Tomita (Tomita, 1982a) and widely studied (Pollack, 1991; Omlin & Giles, 1996c; Watrous & Kuhn, 1992) and use them for an empirical study for extracting rules from RNN.
+We hypothesize (and note from the work of others) that these simple regular grammars should be learnable.
+More specifically, the DFA associated with these grammars have between three and six states.
 These grammars all have $A = \{0, 1\}$, and generate an infinite language over $\{0, 1\}^$.
 Here we denote a finite set of strings I from regular language L(G).
 Positive examples of the input strings are denoted as I+ and negative examples as I- .
 We provide a description of positive examples accepted by all seven grammars in Table 1.

-The associated DFA for these grammars are shown in the first column in Figure 5.
-Some of these DFA contain a so-called garbage state, that is, a nonfinal state in which all transition paths lead back to itself.
-In order to correctly learn this state, RNN must learn not only with positive strings I+ generated by the grammar but also negative strings I- that are rejected by this grammar.
+The associated DFA for these grammars is shown in the first column in Figure 5.
+Some of these DFA contain a so-called "garbage state", that is, a non-final state in which all transition paths lead back to itself.
+In order to correctly learn this state, RNN must not only learn with positive strings I+ generated by the grammar, but also negative strings I- that are rejected by this grammar.

-Despite the fact that the Tomita grammars are relatively simple, we select these grammars because they cover regular languages that have different complexity and difficulty (Wang et al., 2018).
+Despite the fact that the Tomita grammars are relatively simple, we select these grammars because they actually cover regular languages that have different complexity and difficulty (Wang et al., 2018).
 They also appear to be a standard for much work on learning grammars.
-For example, grammars 1, 2, and 7 in Table 1 represent the class of regular languages that define a string set that has extremely unbalanced positive and negative strings.
+For example, grammars 1,2 and 7 represent the class of regular languages that define a string set that has extremely unbalanced positive and negative strings.
 This implies that the averaged difference between positive strings and negative strings can be very large.
 This could represent real-world cases where positive samples are significantly outnumbered by negative ones.
 In contrast, grammars 5 and 6 define the class of regular languages that have equal or a relatively balanced number of positive and negative strings.
-This implies that the difference between positive and negative strings in these grammars is much smaller than the case of grammars 1, 2, and 7.
-Finally, grammars 3 and 4 represent the class of regular languages for which the difference between positive and negative strings is somewhere between (1) grammars 1, 2, and 7 and (2) grammars 5 and 6.
+This implies that the difference between positive and negative strings in these grammars is much smaller than the case of grammars 1,2 and 7.
+Finally, grammars 3 and 4 represent the class of regular languages for which the difference between positive and negative strings is somewhere between the above two cases.
 With either case discussed, the source RNNs are forced to recognize the various levels of difference between positive and negative samples.
-In addition, it is also important to note that we have ground-truth DFAs for Tomita grammars.
-This enables our study to determine the impact of different factors on the success rate of extracting correct DFAs (introduced in section 4), since they can be compared to the ground-truth DFAs.
-With more complex or real-world data sets, this may not be case.
-For those data sets, uncertainties will be introduced into the evaluation (e.g., what the ground-truth DFAs are or if there even exist ground-truth DFAs that define the data?).
+In addition, it is also important to note that we have ground truth DFAs for Tomita grammars.
+This enables this study to determine the impact of different factors on the success rate of extracting correct DFAs (introduced in Section 4), since they can be compared to the ground truth DFAs.
+With more complex/or real-world datasets, this may not be case.
+For those datasets, uncertainties will be introduced into the evaluation (e.g. what is the ground truth DFA or if there even exists ground truth DFAs that define the data?).
 This uncertainty can affect any conclusion of whether a DFA extraction can be stably performed.